-Return on Equity (ROE) and Return on Assets (ROA) Return on Equity (ROE) was (2.52%), decreased by 3.89% while return on Assets (ROA) was (0.11%), decreased by 1.79% Since lower operational performance of the retail business.
+Return on Equity (ROE) and Return on Assets (ROA) Return on Equity (ROE) was 1.25% increased by 3.77% while Return on Assets (ROA) was 1.37% increased by 1.48%, aligning with improving operating performance.

-Debt to Equity Ratio of the shareholder which decreased by 0.46 times because the shareholder's Equity increased from getting higher price in property revaluation.
+Debt to Equity Ratio of the shareholder which decreased by 0.17 times due to paying long-term liabilities which was due.